Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 ## Use of Linux Debian Operating System

 In this directory, we will use the linux operating systems Debian.
-We will test AlmaLinux, where this replaces CentOS.
-They run quite well in the Debian 13, while some errors appear in the AlmaLinux.
-The AlmaLinux-9.6 has been updated for internet connection except for FFTW3, and the pip3 packages of pairlist, but it goes wrong in using "genice CS1 ....".
+We will test AlmaLinux, which replaces CentOS.
+The Debian-13 runs quite well, with some treatments for Scalapack below.
+In AlmaLinux, the AlmaLinux-9.6 is updated for internet connection except for FFTW3, and the pip3 correction for pairlist, but AlmaLinux goes wrong when "genice CS1 ...." is to be used.

 ### Tests of Debian and AlmaLinux OS's